Mexican Rice with Chorizo and Black Beans

 I mean, just look at it.
 Don’t you want to dive on in?
 Grab yourself a fork.

-How to Make Mexican Rice with Chorizo and Black Beans
+How to Make Mexican Rice with Chorizo and Black Beans – the Recipe Method

 This is a pretty simple recipe to prepare.
-First, you’ll cook down some onions, jalapeno peppers, garlic and chorizo in a pan until the vegetables are softened and the chorizo is cooked through.
+First, you’ll cook down some onions, jalapeno peppers, garlic and chorizo in a pan over medium-high heat until the vegetables are softened and the chorizo is cooked through.
 I used a couple jalapeno peppers, though you can use bells for a milder heat level, or go with serranos for more heat.

-Next, brown the rice in the pan for a bit, then add the tomatoes, chicken broth and black beans along with all of your spices, corn and hot sauce, if desired.
+Next, brown the white rice in the pan for a bit, then add the tomatoes, chicken broth and black beans along with all of your spices, corn and hot sauce, if desired.
 I say YES to the hot sauce.
 I like it spicy, don’t you know.

-Let the whole thing simmer until the rice absorbs all of the liquid.
+Bring to a boil, then let the whole thing simmer until the rice absorbs all of the liquid.
 If the rice is too crunchy for your tastes, add in a bit more broth and let it soak in to your preference.

 Once it’s ready, sprinkle the dish with fresh chopped cilantro and crumbly white cheese.

 That’s it!
 Serve it up!
 So easy!
+Black beans and rice, my friends, done Mexican style.

 I’ve served this for dinner several times, because, hey, it’s tasty and very filling!
 I hope you enjoy it.